wibus-wee/jotai-yjs/README.md

 npm install y-jotai jotai yjs
 ```

+## Design goals

+- Minimal abstraction: only subscribe, snapshot(read), and write via native Yjs ops.
+- Narrow subscriptions by default (type.observe).
+Opt-in deep observation if needed.
+- No double updates: do not set after write; rely on Y events to propagate.
+- Type-safe with minimal unknown usage (decode/encode provide typed boundaries when needed).

 ## Why would I use this?

 - **Single mental model:** keep using Jotai atoms in React while syncing data through Yjs.